Moving to Dublin

 Moving to Dublin from the UK

-Much like a smaller UK city, public transport in Dublin isn’t very extensive which means that if you live outside the city centre and not near a DART (train) station then a car will be pretty much essential for getting around.
-If you’re thinking of taking your car with you then check with Irish Tax and Customs how much Vehicle Registration Tax you’ll need to pay.
+Much like a smaller UK city, public transport in Dublin isn’t very extensive, which means that if you live outside the city centre and not near a DART (train) station then a car is pretty much essential for getting around.
+If you’re thinking of taking your car with you then check with Irish Tax and Customs on how much Vehicle Registration Tax you’ll need to pay.

 Rental prices are also generally lower than in the UK due to the aforementioned surplus of properties.

 Weather-wise there’s very little to separate London and Dublin.
 They experience a similar range of temperatures, hours of sunshine and precipitation.
 On the whole Dublin might be slightly wetter than London but offers milder winters.